The Perfect Big Sur Weekend Itinerary: Two Days in this Iconic Coastal Destination

 Check Out the Iconic McWay Falls

-End your Big Sur trip on a high note by stopping at one of the most famous spots in Big Sur: McWay Falls (located in Julia Pfeiffer Burns State Park).ย
+End your Big Sur trip on a high note by stopping at one of the most famous spots in Big Sur: McWay Falls (located in Julia Pfeiffer Burns State Park).
+The afternoon is a perfect time to visit, as the sun will be shining right on the falls!

 To get to the falls, park your car in the lot on the east side of Highway 1.
 The very short (less than half a mile) McWay Falls Trail starts at this parking lot.
 It takes visitors underneath the highway through a tunnel, and then out to the vista where you can see the falls.